 When we returned, the mahouts shouted boisterous commands as the elephants excitedly crowded around the trucks, which they've come to associate with an afternoon snack.
 They waited with patience as we rendered the boiled pumpkin and sticky rice into bite-size balls.
 With a solid hour for them to indulge in this daily treat, there was plenty of time for photo-ops.

-The full-bellied elephants then sauntered in their silent way over to the river, where this time it was us -- the swimsuit-clad visitors -- who did our best to contain our excitement.
-This part of the program is referred to as the "elephant bath".
+The full-bellied elephants then sauntered in their silent way over to the river, where this time it was us—the swimsuit-clad visitors—who did our best to contain our excitement.
+This part of the programme is referred to as the "elephant bath."
 The animals did receive a good scrubbing, but it reminded us more of a wild pool party.

-When the elephants finally trotted back to shore with the promise of refreshing banana trees, visitors were free to keep swimming, kick back with locals who had arrived to enjoy the late afternoon scenery, or follow the elephants for a final few moments of bonding.
-Though we were exhausted when our minibus returned to Bangkok that evening, this was a day that we'll never forget.
+When the elephants finally trotted back to shore with the promise of refreshing banana trees, visitors were free to keep swimming, kick back with locals who had arrived to enjoy the late afternoon scenery, or follow the elephants for a final few moments.
+Though we were exhausted when we returned to town that evening, this was a day that we'll never forget.

-A one-day visit to Elephant's World runs from 10:00 to 16:00 and costs 2,000 baht per person, including a Thai buffet lunch and pick-up/drop-off in Kanchanaburi town if desired.
+A one-day visit to Elephant's World runs from 10:00 to 16:00 and costs 2,500 baht per person (1,400 baht for kids aged four to 11), including a Thai buffet lunch and pick-up/drop-off in Kanchanaburi town if desired.
 All money received goes directly to the care of the elephants and related expenses.
 Even if you can't make it to Kanchanaburi, Elephant's World is a non-profit that's well worth supporting.
 Donations can be made through their informative website.